 The gerontology master’s degree program is designed to prepare students who plan to work directly with older people or who will be involved in education or research related to aging issues.

-The program provides students with the core competencies identified by the Association for Gerontology in Higher Education and draws on the expertise of graduate faculty and graduate courses from several universities.
-Students completing the program at K-State will earn a master’s degree in Family Studies and Human Services with a Specialization in Gerontology.
+This program provides students with the core competencies identified by the Association for Gerontology in Higher Education and draws on the expertise of graduate faculty and graduate courses from several universities.
+Students completing the program at Kansas State University will earn a master’s degree in family studies and human services with a specialization in gerontology.

-Program is offered through the Great Plains Interactive Distance Education Alliance (GPIDEA).
+The program is offered through the Great Plains Interactive Distance Education Alliance (Great Plains IDEA).